xenify-io/litepaper/README.md

   - But that's not all!
 XNF stakers will also benefit from Xenify's strategic integration of the YSL.IO protocol.
 This secondary layer of Xenify's framework rewards XNF stakers from the yield derived from the rehypothecation of YSL.IO AlphaVault and MetaVault assets, ensuring that even if there are no swaps or burns performed on the platform, XNF stakers still receive Native Chain Rewards.

-  - Here's how it works: every day, the protocol distributes 100% of burn fees (originating from direct burns of XEN or USDy), 50% of YSL.IO AlphaVault and MetaVault yields, and 50% of the platform's swap fees (generated on supported chains) to XNF stakers.
+  - Here's how it works: every day, the protocol distributes 100% of burn fees (originating from direct burns of vXEN or vUSDy), 50% of YSL.IO AlphaVault and MetaVault yields, and 50% of the platform's swap fees (generated on supported chains) to XNF stakers.
 These rewards are allocated in the form of native chain tokens—a highly liquid asset—signalling a potentially lucrative return for users staking XNF.

   - Xenify's innovative staking model enables users to stake their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of Native Chain Rewards.
 This distinctive rewards distribution model not only strengthens the demand and value for XNF but also serves as an added incentive for holders to stake their daily distribution of XNF.
 This strategy has been integrated to encourage long-term engagement with the protocol while cultivating a growing user base.